 |Membrane Traffic and Pathogenesis|

-|HEAD||Dr ZURZOLO Chiara / email@example.com|
+|HEAD||Dr Zurzolo Chiara / email@example.com|

 One of the most important properties of epithelia is cell polarity, which enable cells to perform their vectorial activities.
-We study the mechanism of apical sorting of GPI-anchored proteins (GPI-APs) focusing our attention on the role of membrane microdomains (or rafts), and protein and lipid segregation in this event.
+We study the mechanism of apical sorting of GPI-anchored proteins (GPI-APs) focusiong our attention on the role of membrane microdomains (or rafts), and protein and lipid segregation in this event.
 We are also studying the exocytic and endocytic transport of the prion protein, PrPC, and its infectious form PrPSc (scrapie), as well as pathological mutants associated with hereditary forms of TSEs.
 This will enable us to understand the role of intracellular trafficking and of association to rafts in the function and pathological conversion of this cellular GPI-AP.

 1) Mechanism of GPI-anchored protein sorting to the plasma membrane

 GPI-APs are sorted to the apical membrane in several epithelial cell lines and associate with rafts during their transport to the plasma membrane.
 Our knowledge of how this occurs is only rudimentary.
 In this project we are using both microscopic and biochemical approaches to analyze the role of raft domains in sorting and trafficking of GPI-anchored proteins and to characterize the molecular components of the machinery.
+We have shown that:

 1. Rafts are not sufficient for sorting of GPI-APs, but oligomerization is required (Paladino, 2004)